Grass-in-ear behavior

 The grass-in-ear behavior, object-in-ear behavior or grass-in-the-ear technique is a fashion statement-like behavior that some chimpanzees do.
 The unusual behavior has been named by scientists, and it appears to be one of the first times that chimpanzees have created a tradition that has no discernible purpose.

 History

 It was first documented in 2010 in the Zambian Chimfunshi Wildlife Orphanage sanctuary's grassy territory when a chimpanzee named Julie stuck a piece of grass into her ear, and left it there.
-But after Julie did it, other chimpanzees in her group began to follow suit.
-According to experts, this proves that chimpanzees have already taken the evolutionary journey towards the advanced apes like humans.
+But after Julie did it, other chimpanzees in her group began to follow suit, beginning with her son.
+The behavior continued to spread even after Julie died, which shows that the behaviour was established as a form of social learning in animals, an important component of animal culture.

-Relationship between chimpanzees and grasses

-Chimpanzees use grass as a tool when they are ant fishing to extract carpenter ants from their nests in living trees or dead wood.